jrydberg/hypervisor/README.md

 This is a really chrootin proof-of-content hypevisor for Gilliam.
 "procs" (applications running inside an somewhat isolated container).

 Right now it is not possible to install the beast, so you need do some hackery to get it working:

 First set up your virtualenv and install the requirements.

-    $ virtualenv env
+    $ virtualenv .
-    $ env/bin/pip install -r requirements.txt
+    $ bin/pip install -r requirements.txt

-Now, as root, you need to create a few directories:

-    $ sudo mkdir -p /var/lib/gilliam/proc /var/lib/gilliam/cache

-Since we do not have a buildserver at this point, nor do we have code to fetch data from a remote location, just copy your app into the cache directory.
-If you have an app, that is.

-    $ sudo cp app.tar.gz /var/lib/gilliam/cache

 Now you can start the hypervisor with this intuitive commandline:

-    $ sudo PYTHONPATH=$PWD env/bin/python bin/gilliam-hypervisor --script-dir $PWD/scripts
+    $ sudo -s
+    # . bin/activate
+    # export PYTHONPATH=$PWD
+    # honcho start -p 9000

 Don't forget to set up your template container.

 # Preparing Template Container